puppetpies/icersplicer/README.md

 --debug '-d' Verbose debug for hacking on this project --nolines '-7' No Line numbers

+Features:

+  Syntax highlighting / On / Off
+  Head /Tail functionality
+  Tail follow like tail -f
+  Support for multiple input for files / wildcards Ability to Skip lines and line ranges and blank lines Quiet mode for exporting large files
+  Countlines in a file
+  Grep functionality
+  Search & Replace in a file
+  Turn off line numbers
+  Debugging mode
+  Turn off line numbers

 Example:

       icersplicer -f inputfile --lineoffset 0 --linelimit 10 -s 3,6,9,10-15 -o outputfile